TheMarlboroMan/punge/README.md

 You will need to have with the following object files in your system

 	- terminal_in.o and terminal_out.o (located in terminal-tools/obj/ after building my terminal-tools github project).
-	- log.o (located in log/obj after building my log github project).
+	- log.o (located in log/objects after building my log github project).
+	- utf8-tools.o (same as above, but for the utf8-tools project)

 You will need to add the include paths to: